Phyks/BrouterTesting/README.md

 BRouter profiles testing
 ========================

-Here is an [iPython notebook](https://jupyter.org/) to help test, compare and review [BRouter](https://github.com/abrensch/brouter) profiles.
+Here is a very simple web application to help test, compare and review [BRouter](https://github.com/abrensch/brouter) profiles.

 You need to have a working BRouter instance to run the tests against it.
-The notebook should be commented and self-explanatory.
+More details about the expected `segments` files and configuration is available within the webapp.

+## Add a new test case

+Test cases are stored in a JSON-like structure in the `tests.js` file.

 ## License

-This code is licensed under an MIT license, unless explicitly mentionned otherwise.
+This code is licensed under an MIT license.